8.3 Experiential Learning: Rounding Out Your College Career

 As a senior/graduate student consider the following steps…

-- Complete the Graduation Checklist (Office of Records) and apply for graduation and graduate school.
+- Complete the Graduation Checklist (Office of the Registrar) and apply for graduation and graduate school.

 - Talk to the Career Center staff to ensure you are utilizing the various job search strategies and resources.